 Three Sauces for Your Dipping Pleasure

 Playing off World Spice Merchants’ Shawarma Spice Blend and the creamy sweetness of the sweet potato, I’ve incorporated three dipping sauces that bring even more flavor to this grilled sweet potatoes recipe party.
-They’re make ahead ready, one sweet, one savory and one we all know and love!

 Herby Yogurt Tahini Sauce: A cooling blend of garlic, herbs, yogurt and lemon, this sauce balances and cools the sweet and spice of these sweet potatoes.
 Use at least two to three herbs to amp up the flavor!
 Choose from parsley, mint, cilantro and/or dill and make it ahead, at least an hour, so the flavors can marry.

-What Goes with Grilled Sweet Potatoes?
+What to Serve with Grilled Sweet Potatoes

-Main Grilling Recipes:
+Main Dish Recipes:

 Side Dishes: